fusion-io/authenticate/docs/PROTOCOLS.md

 ## `KoaToken` and `ExpressToken`

-Nothing to do with these protocol.
+Nothing to do with these protocols.
 You can just grab it and play!
 Of course you can use `authenticator.guard()` with these guys.

 ## `SocketIOToken`